Florida Gun Shop That Sold AR-15 To Nikolas Cruz Faces Major Backlash, Closes Indefinitely, ‘TMZ’ Reports

 Apparently, comments not based on firsthand experience will be removed.
 According to the outlet, this move will help “shield the business from online harassment.”

 Meanwhile, Sunrise Tactical Supply owners, Michael and Lisa Morrison, were reportedly shocked and mortified about Cruz’s horrifying attack.
-In a statement released by their lawyer, Douglas Rudman, it has been reiterated that “they condemn in the strongest possible fashion anyone who use any weapon in anger and violence.”
+In a statement released by their lawyer, Douglas Rudman, it has been reiterated that “they condemn in the strongest possible fashion anyone who use [sic] any weapon in anger and violence.”

-He also pointed out that the store owners will support the new legislation that would prohibit people with mental health issues to purchase deadly weapons, such as guns.
+He also pointed out that the store owners will support new legislation that would prohibit people with mental health issues to purchase deadly weapons, such as guns.

 According to The New York Daily News, Sunrise Tactical Supply, which is located in a Coral Springs, Florida, strip mall, has been closed indefinitely.
 Rudman said that the store owners decided to shut down their business “out of respect” for those affected by the incident.

-Cruz, who is facing 17 counts of premeditated murder, will reportedly plead guilty if the death penalty is taken off the table.
+Cruz, who is facing 17 counts of premeditated murder, will reportedly plead guilty if the death penalty is taken off the table, reports the Miami Herald.
 Broward County Public Defender Howard Finkelstein said in a statement that they are overwhelmingly saddened by the incident, but pointed out that “every system failed.”

 He also said that Cruz is deeply troubled and remorseful over his actions, adding that he is fully aware of the magnitude of his actions.